monodot/knowledge-base/_articles/activemq-artemis.md

 - `failover-on-shutdown=true` - in a shared-storage topology, this causes failover to be triggered when a server is gracefully shut down
 - `check-for-live-server=true` -

+## Scalability

+### Clustering (active-active brokers)

+- **Clustering** is where multiple brokers are combined together into a single, _logical_ broker
+- Clients can connect to any broker to produce or consume messages
+- The brokers perform load balancing (TODO) and message distribution across the cluster.
+- When a node forms a cluster connection to another node, internally it creates a **core bridge** to that node.
+- Due to messages moving between the brokers, **message ordering isn't preserved.**

+## High Availability & Disaster Recovery

+### Considerations for HA/DR

+For **message availability**:

+- Outside Kubernetes: Using a high-availability pair (Master/Slave) with shared store.
+  - When the Master goes down, the Slave will detect this event, load the journal and become the new broker.
+- On Kubernetes: Using a liveness probe and restarting the broker Pod
+  - There is no Master/Slave topology on Kubernetes, so no need for a shared file system (because only one Pod will access the Journal at once).
+  - High availability is achieved by starting a replacement Pod when a broker fails.
+Broker failure is detected by a liveness probe in Kubernetes.
+  - Downtime = time for liveness probe to detect failure + time to restart the Pod + time to load the journal

+For **disaster recovery** (e.g. complete failure of a data centre):

+- Mirroring.
+  - Mirroring copies messages **asynchronously** to the broker on the recovery site (e.g. in another data centre).
+  - **Async** mirroring means that some messages may be duplicated or lost entirely.
+  - Clients will not automatically fail over to the DR broker.
+  - Downtime = manual effort required to start new broker and re-point clients to the new broker (minutes/hours?) + time to read the journal files

 ## Configuration